Rendova Island: History

 On March 15, 1893, Rendova was declared part of the British Solomon Islands protectorate.
 The island was occupied by the Empire of Japan in the early stages of World War II.
 On June 30, 1943, Allied forces carried out the landings on Rendova which quickly overcame the 300-man Japanese garrison as part of a strategy to ultimately recapture Munda and its airfield on the island of New Georgia.
 The island was subsequently used as a base by the United States Navy for PT boat operations.

 Solomon Islanders Biuku Gasa and Eroni Kumana paddled their dugout canoe 35 miles (60 km) to reach the base and deliver a message inscribed on a coconut from then-Lieutenant (junior grade) John F. Kennedy after his PT boat, PT 109, was run down by the Japanese destroyer Amagiri and he and his crew were stranded on one of the local islands.
+Kennedy would later become President of the United States in 1961.